-DC fast charging uses a different connector from the J1772 connector used for Level 2 AC charging.
-Leading fast charging standards are SAE Combo (CCS1 in the U.S. and CCS2 in Europe), CHAdeMO and Tesla (as well as GB/T in China).
-More and more cars are equipped for DC fast charging these days, but be sure to take a quick look at your car's port before you try to plug in.
-Here's what some common connectors look like:
+DC fast charging requires a different type of connector than the J1772 connector used for Level 2 AC charging.
+Leading fast charging standards are SAE Combo (CCS1 in the U.S. and CCS2 in Europe), CHAdeMO and Tesla, as well as GB/T in China.
+More and more EVs are equipped for DC fast charging these days, but be sure to take a look at your car's port before you try to plug in.

 Tip: You can filter by connector type in the ChargePoint app to find stations that work for your EV.

-Another reason not to overdo it on DC: a lot of power flows from a DC fast charger, and managing it puts extra strain on your battery.
-Using a DC charger all the time could reduce your battery’s efficiency and lifespan, so it’s best to use one only when you need it.
+Another reason not to overdo it on DC fast charging: A lot of power flows from a DC fast charger, and managing it puts extra strain on your battery.
+Using a DC charger all the time could reduce your battery’s efficiency and lifespan, so it’s best to use fast charging only when you need it.
 Keep in mind that drivers who don't have access to charging at home or work may rely more on DC fast charging.

-Follow the 80% Rule
+Follow the 80% rule

 Did you know?
 With the ChargePoint app, you can see the rate at which your car is charging in real time.
 Just click on Charging Activity in the main menu to see your current session.

-AC vs DC
+AC vs. DC